DLXPlugins/insta-admin/readme.txt

 = 2.4.0 =
 * Released 2018-09-02
 * New theme: Brand Colors (icons only).
-* Enhancement: You can now customize Highlight and Share through the customizer.
+* Enhancement: You can now customize InstaAdmin Landing Page through the customizer.

 = 2.3.6 =
 * Released 2018-08-28